Introduction

 Livermore Properties that qualify

-• Residential Mixed-Use (RMU): Encourages a blend of residential and commercial uses.
+• Residential Mixed-Use (RMU): Promotes a blend of residential and commercial uses to foster community interaction.

-• Transit-Oriented Development (TOD): Promotes higher density residential development near transit hubs.
+• Transit-Oriented Development (TOD): Encourages higher density residential development strategically located near public transit options.

-• Specific Plan areas: Allow for tailored development standards within designated areas.
+• Specific Plan areas: Enable tailored development standards designed for designated zones.

 Development standards